 - At first, Wicked suggests that the pink-clad Glinda is an Alpha Bitch who betrayed the more hard-working and tomboy-ish main character.
 The two become best friends, and learn from one-another to overcome their respective faults.
 The apparent "betrayal" was something both of them were in on.

-- An In-universe example in Odin Sphere.
+- Odin Sphere.
 Just about the only thing the Valkryies of Ragnanival fear is getting married because it usually entails getting hit with a love spell and falling for the first man she sees (usually a man she is given to).
 Gwendolyn thankfully lucks out in that Oswald likes her just as she is, and is badass enough to beat down everyone else after her; she's not so lucky in that Oswald is a little too afraid of her not loving him if she finds out she was never under that spell to begin with and never tells her.

 - Curiously inverted in Fallout: New Vegas with Veronica Santiago.
 She's a Brotherhood Scribe who isn't afraid to question the Brotherhood's outdated beliefs, admits to having fallen in love with another woman once, and can floor a deathclaw with her power fist.
 Her greatest wish is... to wear a dress because she wants to look good and sexy for once.
 She's genuinely grateful if you get her one, and if you find a good dress, she squeals like a schoolgirl.
 Then she goes back to pummeling the opposition.